falyngoldstein/falyngoldstein.github.io/README.md

 ## Google Tour

-This Google Tour gives you a little insight to my life in Miami, FL!
-At the end of my eigth grade year, my family moved all the way down to Florida from New York and it was one of the greatest experiences of my life.
+This Google Tour gives you a little insight into my life in Miami, FL!
+At the end of my eigth grade year, my family moved all the way down to Florida from New York, and it was one of the greatest experiences of my life.
 Being surrounded by water, I decided to join the crew team and become a coxswain.
 I dedicated myself to this position and ended up getting recruited to Lehigh!
+I hope you enjoy my Google tour and learning a little more about my experience there.

 <iframe width="100%" height="480px" src="https://poly.google.com/view/eyjGyUxHF9X/embed?chrome=min" frameborder="0" style="border:none;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>